Sharvari-454/Automatic-Plant-Watering-System-using-Raspberry-pi-pico/README.md

 # Automatic-Plant-Watering-System-using-Raspberry-pi-pico
 Efficient water management is essential for healthy plants and conserving resources.
 Traditional watering methods often result in overwatering or underwatering, stressing plants and wasting water.
 Automated systems solve these problems by optimizing irrigation with modern technology.
+This project designs an automatic watering system featuring a soil moisture sensor, an LCD display, and a Raspberry Pi Pico microcontroller.
+The soil moisture sensor continuously monitors moisture levels, ensuring plants receive the right amount of water.
+The LCD display provides real-time updates on soil moisture and system status, offering a user-friendly interface.